 Eventually, Jane, Matthew, and their son leave England for the safety of Holland, where they do nothing but pine for home and write letters, and then it’s back to England for a happy ending.

 Final Analysis of Halfway to Paradise

 Most importantly, I understand that it’s okay to categorize a book as “did-not-finish.”
-I used to feel that DNFing a book was a wasteful extravagance, like not finishing a meal that I’d paid for (I got that attitude from growing up poor.
-If we spent money on anything, the item had to be put to use–no excuses.
+I used to feel that DNFing a book was a wasteful extravagance.
+It was like not finishing a meal that I’d paid for.
+I got that attitude from growing up poor.
+If we spent money on something, the item had to be put to use–no excuses.

-As I said, that cover is a thing of beauty, so I’ll give this 2 stars for that superficial reason alone.
+As I said, that cover is a thing of beauty, so I’ll bump up the rating a teeny bit for that superficial reason alone.